BEvgeniyM/CardGame/README.md

 -   📝 - Consistent code style using Prettier and Eslint
 -   📝 - Unit test support with [Jest](https://jestjs.io/), generating code coverage.

-## Usage

-### Click on the green button "Use this template" on top of the repo or <br> <br> Simply copy paste this and start coding

-`git clone --depth=1 --branch=master https://github.com/yordan-kanchelov/pixi-typescript-boilerplate`

-`rm -r -force ./pixi-typescript-boilerplate/.git`

 ## Commands: